What is myofunctional therapy?

 WHY TREATMENT IS NECESSARY

-Myofunctional therapy is a form of physical therapy that can improve your breathing, bite, and posture to benefit your overall oral health.
+Myofunctional therapy can improve your breathing, bite, and posture to benefit your overall oral health.
 It involves assessing a patient’s underperforming facial muscles and customizing exercises to correct these problems and get your facial muscles working as they should again.

 This in turn can relieve pain, sleep-disordered breathing, clenching and grinding, open-mouth breathing, and other problems associated with myofunctional disorders.
 Therapy can also improve overall oral health and oral hygiene.